mtumilowicz/solidity-token-design-patterns-workshop/README.txt

     * The second is that content is linked via Directed Acyclic Graphs (DAGs)
     * And the third is that the content discovery system is facilitated via Distributed Hash Tables (DHTs).
         * The information about which node stores what blocks is organized as a distributed hash table, which is split across the nodes just like data itself.
+        * Small values (equal to or less than 1KB) are stored directly on the DHT.
+For values larger, the DHT stores references, which are the NodeIds of peers who can serve the block.
 * peer-to-peer hypermedia protocol
 * Sounds Great!
 Why Are People Complaining About Lost Files Then?
   Because each node chooses which file to store.